 - The student conduct committee consists of five members:

-- One administrative staff member, other than an administrator serving as a student conduct or conduct review officer, appointed by the president at the beginning of the academic year.
+(c) One faculty member or administrator, other than an administrator serving as a student conduct or conduct review officer, appointed by the president at the beginning of the academic year.

-- The administrative staff member shall serve as the chair of the committee and may take action on preliminary hearing matters prior to convening the committee.
+- The faculty member or administrator appointed on a yearly basis shall serve as the chair of the committee and may take action on preliminary hearing matters prior to convening the committee.
 The chair shall receive annual training on protecting victims and promoting accountability in cases involving allegations of sexual misconduct.